boatbomber/WindShake/README.md

 ## API:

 ```Lua
 function WindShake:Init()
 ```
-*Initializes the wind shake logic*
+*Initializes the wind shake logic and adds shake to all tagged objects*

 **Returns:**
 * `void`